rafaelcamaram/react-starter-kit/README.md

 <img src="./logo.png" alt="alt text" width="50%" height="50%">

 A simplified and restructured fork of [create-react-app](https://github.com/facebookincubator/create-react-app).
 You can create React apps with no build configuration.
-But if something does'nt work *please* [**file an issue**](https://github.com/rafaelcaramam/react-starter-kit/issues/new).
+But if something doesnt work *please* [**file an issue**](https://github.com/rafaelcaramam/react-starter-kit/issues/new).

 ## Status?